-The 2010 Delta cotton crop is moving quickly toward the finish line, according to state Extension specialists.
+In early September, cotton picking was under way in the southern Delta, and cotton elsewhere was quickly moving toward the finish line, according to state Extension specialists.
 If the weather holds up, this could be one of the earliest cotton harvests the region has seen in a while.
-This is one of a series of reports by Farm Press editors about the outlook for cotton and other row crops as the harvest approaches or is completed.

 Southeast Missouri/West Tennessee